clicknium/clicknium-docs/doc/developtools/project_management.md

 3. **logo.ico**：Generate the file with exe icon when packaging the project, and it can be replaced with the needed icon file.

 4. **.gitignore**：When using Git, you can add or remove files that you want to ignore.

 # Run/Debug Project

 ## Run the project

-In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show " Run".
+In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show " Run Project".
 When you press "Enter" to run the project, Clicknium extension will deploy the project running process based on app.yaml
 ![project run](../img/run_project.gif)

 ## Debug the project